ROKT/rokt-demo-ios/README.md

 - Aprove the **hold** on **[CircleCI](https://app.circleci.com/pipelines/github/ROKT/rokt-demo-ios)** and wait till it finished
 - Follow the instructions on **[Appstoreconnect](https://appstoreconnect.apple.com/)**

+#### Automated Release Pipeline
+The SDK can be released via the [Mobile Release Pipeline](https://github.com/ROKT/mobile-release-pipeline/tree/master).
+Follow the instructions in the Mobile Release Pipeline repo to release.
+You can still release the app manually by following the steps in the previous section.

 ### Note
 To get the CircleCI user access, please ask it from Rokt SRE team.